 - A. Section 01 00 00 Submittal Procedures: Requirements for submittals. - B. Product Data: Submit data on pipe materials, pipe fittings, and accessories. - C. Manufacturer's Certificate: Certify Products meet or exceed specified requirements. - D. In addition to the submittal requirements listed above, Contractor shall also submit: - 1.
 Pipe restraint plan indicating all locations where restrained pipe joints, including all fusible PVC joints, will be used to comply with the Drawings and Specifications.
-The plan may be in tabular form indicating beginning and ending station of every restrained section, or may be in the form of Plan and Profile sheets with restrained sections indicated graphically with written station numbers.
+The plan shall be in tabular form indicating beginning and ending station of every restrained section, as well as in graphic form with restrained sections indicated graphically with written station numbers.
 Locations of any bell ends fabricated as part of the fusible PVC pipe shall be noted.
+Locations of all appurtenances, including air valves and flush valves, shall be noted on the graphic and tabular plans with corresponding station numbers.
 The pipe restraint plan must be submitted and approved by the Engineer before any submittals for pipe, fittings, restraints, or casing will be approved. - 2.
 Shop drawings for any custom-fabricated steel fittings which clearly show compliance with AWWA M11, AWWA C207 and AWWA C208.
 Include design calculations, as applicable. - 3.
 Submittal for all coatings which demonstrate compliance with relevant AWWA and NACE standards. - 4.
 Design calculations, drawings and material data sheets for cathodic protection and monitoring systems.
 Include assumptions and basis for design.
 Include approximate locations of anodes, test stations and isolation kits.
 Include copy of cathodic protection specialist's NACE certification. - 5.
 As-built drawings and any Contractor-provided survey data.
 Refer to Sections 01 00 00 Basic Requirements and 02 21 13 Surveying. - 6.
 Shop drawings, with dimensions, of fusible PVC sweeps.

-- A. Section 01 00 00 Execution Requirements: Requirements for submittals. - B. Project Record Documents: Refer to Sections 01 00 00 Basic Requirements and 02 21 13 Surveying. - 1.
+A. Section 01 00 00 - Execution Requirements: Requirements for submittals.

+- B. Project Record Documents: Refer to Sections 01 00 00 Basic Requirements and 02 21 13 Surveying. - 1.
 All fusible PVC joint fusion documentation and fusion machine data logs shall be submitted to Engineer with project record documents, in addition to ongoing data log and analysis submittals during construction process. - C. Identify and describe unexpected variations to subsoil conditions or discovery of uncharted utilities.